spatulatom/tailwind-CLI-starter/README.md

 - now when we run: npm run build a css folder with style.css will get created, in our html file now we can link that css file to our project: link rel="stylesheet" href="css/style.css

--now when we run: npm run watch it will constantly watch our changes
+- now when we run: npm run watch it will constantly watch our changes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>